noahsummerlin5/portfolio/README.md

 # portfolio
-# This is a space for me to store the projects I'm passionate about, and for anyone to contribute.
+#
-# If you're a potential recruiter reading this, AWESOME!
+# FOREWORD
-# I'm completely self-taught, no teacher whatsoever, so don't judge the code too harshly.
+# This is a space for me to store the projects I'm passionate about, and for anyone interested to contribute.
 #
 #
 # TABLE OF CONTENTS